3 Nanoscale: modeling molecular motors

 The following is a presentation of the most widely used class of actin-myosin interaction models.
 While the orginal formulation dates back to the 1950s and 1970s, more recent presentations with additional mathematical and numerical developments can be found in (Kimmig, Chapelle, and Moireau 2019; Chaintron, Caruel, and Kimmig 2023).
 The following paragraphs are adapted from these references.

 The typical reprentation of the actin-myosin dynamics is a discrete jump process between states endowed with mechanical degrees of freedom.
 The first model of this kind was proposed by A.F.
 Huxley in 1957 (Huxley 1957).
-It has then been formalized and generalized by T.L.
+It has later been formalized and generalized by T.L.
 Hill and co-workers in 1974 (Hill 1974).
 Its formulation is illustrated in Figure 3.6 1.
 The model is parametrized by the distance \(s(t)\) separating the myosin anchor from its nearest binding site.
 The distance between two consecutive sites is denoted by \(d\).
 A fundamental hypothesis is that a given head can interact only with the nearest binding site.
 A myosin head exists in two states: detached or attached to actin, whith attachment and detachment events being modeled as a “chemical” jump process with rates that depend on the distance to the nearest binding site \(s\).
 The Huxley’ 57 model sets the foundation for all subsequent models that use this so-called chemical-mechanical approach.

 1 In (Chaintron, Caruel, and Kimmig 2023), we discuss the well-posedness conditions of the Huxley-Hill model and propose an alternative formulation based on the use of Poisson random measures.
 We determine conditions that ensure the model’s compatibility with the thermodynamic principles.

 The collective variable that lumps the high dimensional space of protein configurations is here the discrete variable \(\alpha_{t}\in\{0,1\}\).
 This variable characterizes the attachment state of the myosin head, taking the value \(\alpha_{t}=1\) if the head is attached, and the value \(\alpha_{t}=0\) if the head is detached.
-After attachment, the formed cross-bridge is represented as a spring of length \(s(t)\), see Figure 3.6.
+After attachment, the formed cross-bridge is represented as a spring of elongation \(s(t)\), see Figure 3.6.

-The model assumes a large population of independent myosin proteins having their closest attachment site located at \(s \in (-d/2,+d/2)\).
+The model assumes a large population of independent myosin proteins having their closest attachment sites distributed uniformly in the interval \((-d/2,+d/2)\).
+Non symetric interval of type \((s_{-},{s_{+}})\) with \(s_{+}-s_{-}=d\) can also be considered.
 The function \((t,s) \mapsto P_1(t,s)\), represents the fraction of this population that is attached at time \(t\).
 Similarly, the function \((t,s) \mapsto P_0(t,s) := 1-P_{1}(s,t)\) represents the fraction of this population that is detached at time \(t\).

 The stochastic jumps dynamcics associated with \(\alpha_{t}\) involves four transition rates (see Figure 3.7 (a)):

-• \(k_{0\rightarrow 1}(s)\) associated with the jump \(0 \rightarrow 1\) (direct attachement);
+- \(k_{0\rightarrow 1}(s)\) associated with the jump \(0 \rightarrow 1\) (direct attachement);

-• \(k^{\mathrm{rev}}_{0\rightarrow 1}(s)\) asociated witht the jump \(1 \rightarrow 0\) (reverse attachement);
+- \(k^{\mathrm{rev}}_{0\rightarrow 1}(s)\) asociated witht the jump \(1 \rightarrow 0\) (reverse attachement);

-• \(k_{1\rightarrow 0}(s)\) associated with the jump \(1\rightarrow 0\) (direct detachment);
+- \(k_{1\rightarrow 0}(s)\) associated with the jump \(1\rightarrow 0\) (direct detachment);

-• \(k^{\mathrm{rev}}_{1\rightarrow 0}(s)\) associated with the jump \(0\rightarrow 1\) (reverse detachment).
+- \(k^{\mathrm{rev}}_{1\rightarrow 0}(s)\) associated with the jump \(0\rightarrow 1\) (reverse detachment).

 These rates can be aggredated by defining \(f(s) = k_{0\rightarrow 1}(s)+k^{\mathrm{rev}}_{1\rightarrow 0}(s)\) and \(g(s) = k_{1\rightarrow 0}(s) + k^{\mathrm{rev}}_{0\rightarrow 1}(s)\).
-The fraction of attached myosin heads then verifies the following PDE, for \(t > 0, \, s \in \left(-\tfrac{d}{2},+\tfrac{d}{2}\right)\), \[ \left\{ \begin{aligned} & \partial_t P_{1}(t,s) + \dot{x}_{c}(t) \partial_s P_{1}(t,s) =-g(s) P_{1}(t,s) + f(s) \left[1 - P_{1}(t,s)\right], \\ & P_{1}(t,\pm d/2) = 0,\; t \geq 0,\\ &P_{1}(0, s) = P^\mathrm{ini}_{1}(s),\; s \in \left[-\tfrac{d}{2},+\tfrac{d}{2}\right], % & P_{0}(s,t) =1 - P_{1}(s,t)&. \end{aligned} \right. \tag{3.1}\] where \(\dot{x}_{c}\) is the relative sliding velocity between the two filaments, see Figure 3.6.
+The fraction of attached myosin heads then verifies the following PDE, for \(t > 0, \, s \in \left(-\tfrac{d}{2},+\tfrac{d}{2}\right)\)2 \[ \left\{ \begin{aligned} & \partial_t P_{1}(t,s) + \dot{x}_{c}(t) \partial_s P_{1}(t,s) =-g(s) P_{1}(t,s) + f(s) \left[1 - P_{1}(t,s)\right], \\ & P_{1}(t,\pm d/2) = 0,\; t \geq 0,\\ &P_{1}(0, s) = P^\mathrm{ini}_{1}(s),\; s \in \left[-\tfrac{d}{2},+\tfrac{d}{2}\right], % & P_{0}(s,t) =1 - P_{1}(s,t)&. \end{aligned} \right. \tag{3.1}\] where \(\dot{x}_{c}\) is the relative sliding velocity between the two filaments, see Figure 3.6.

 The tension generated by the attached motors at a gven sliding velocity \(\dot{x}_{c}\) is then defined as \[ \tau_c(t) := \frac{1}{d} \int_{-d/2}^{+d/2} \partial_s w_1(s) P_{1}(t,s) \mathrm{d}s, \] where \(w_{1}\) is the energy of the protein in the attached state.
 If the attached protein is viewed as an elastic spring, then \(w_{1}(s) = (\kappa/2)(s-s_{0})^{2}\), where \(\kappa\) is the stiffness and \(s_{0}\) the reference length, see Figure 3.7 (b).
 This tension is finally rescaled to obtain the macroscopic active stress \(T_{c}\) that appears the macroscopic beharior law, see Section 2.1.3 and Equation 2.2 in particular.

 Overall, the thermodynamic properties of the models are defined by the energy landscapes \(w_{\alpha}\) and by the transition rates.
-There is no a priori guarantee that for an arbitrary choice of these paramters, the system would be compatible with the principle of thermodynamics These energetic aspects of the chemical mechanical models have been clarified in the wotk of Hill (1974) and Hill (1976).
-In particular, it was shown that the system satisfies the second principle of thermodynamics if for each transition between two states \(A\) and \(B\) of the cycle, the associated transition rates \(K_{A\to B}\) and \(K_{B\to A}\) verify the detailed balance condition \[ \frac{K_{A\to B}}{K_{B\to A}} = \exp\left[-\frac{w_{B}-w_{B}}{k_{\text{B}}T}\right], \] where \(w_{A}\) and \(w_{B}\) are the energies of states \(A\) and \(B\), respectively.
+There is no a priori guarantee that for an arbitrary choice of these paramters, the system would be compatible with the principle of thermodynamics.
+These energetic aspects of the chemical mechanical models have been clarified in the wotk of Hill (1974) and Hill (1976).
+In particular, it was shown that the system satisfies the second principle of thermodynamics if for each transition between two states \(A\) and \(B\) of the cycle, the associated transition rates \(K_{A\to B}\) and \(K_{B\to A}\) verify the detailed balance condition \[ \frac{K_{A\to B}}{K_{B\to A}} = \exp\left[-\frac{w_{B}-w_{A}}{k_{\text{B}}T}\right], \] where \(w_{A}\) and \(w_{B}\) are the energies of states \(A\) and \(B\), respectively.

-In the case of the two state model illustrated in Figure 3.7 (a), this property reads \[ \begin{aligned} \frac{K_{0\rightarrow 1}(s)}{K^{\mathrm{rev}}_{0\rightarrow 1}(s)} &= \exp\left[-\frac{w_{1}(s) - w_{1}(s)}{k_{\text{B}}T}\right],\\ \frac{K_{1\rightarrow 0}(s)}{K^{\mathrm{rev}}_{1\rightarrow 0}(s)} &= \exp\left[-\frac{(w_{0}(s)-\mu_{T})-w_{1}(s)}{k_{\text{B}}T}\right] \end{aligned} \tag{3.2}\]
+In the case of the two state model illustrated in Figure 3.7 (a), this property reads \[ \begin{aligned} \frac{K_{0\rightarrow 1}(s)}{K^{\mathrm{rev}}_{0\rightarrow 1}(s)} &= \exp\left[-\frac{w_{1}(s) - w_{0}(s)}{k_{\text{B}}T}\right],\\ \frac{K_{1\rightarrow 0}(s)}{K^{\mathrm{rev}}_{1\rightarrow 0}(s)} &= \exp\left[-\frac{(w_{0}(s)-\mu_{T})-w_{1}(s)}{k_{\text{B}}T}\right] \end{aligned} \tag{3.2}\]

 Notice that, in the second equation, the energy of the detached state is \(w_{0}-\mu_{T}\) and not \(w_{0}\).
 The difference is the free energy \(\mu_{T}\) harvested from the hydrolysis of ATP.
-If \(\mu_{T}=0\), then it can be shown that the system reaches thermal equilibrium with \(\frac{P_{1}(s)}{1-P_{1}(s)}=\exp[-\frac{w_{1}(s)-w_{0}(s)}{k_{\text{B}}T}]\), and that there is no net flux in the cycle.
+In isometric condition (\(\dot{x}_{c}=0\)), if \(\mu_{T}=0\), then it can be shown that there is no net flux in the cycle and no force is produced (Chaintron, Caruel, and Kimmig 2023; Jülicher and Prost 1995).

 A typical cycle is shown by the thick line in Figure 3.7 (b), where we illustrate for each sequence of that cycle, the associated first principle quantity: work (\(\mathcal{W}\)), heat (\(\mathcal{Q}\)) and energy input (\(\dot{\mathcal{E}}\)).
 Having \(\mu_{t}>0\) ensures that, on average the overall free energy decays at each cycle, which maintain non-equilibrium.
 This point is discussed in a general context by Jülicher, Ajdari, and Prost (1997), see also (Jülicher and Prost 1995; Wang and Oster 2002).